 Solar System output is limited by the size of the inverter, so a 5KW solar inverter will not output any more than 5kW at a time- even if it is connected to 6kW of solar panels.

 To ensure you maximise the return on your investment, you need to have a solar system that is suitable for your use.
 If your solar power system size is too small, then you will continue to pay high electricity bills, and if your solar power system is too large, then you will be sending a lot of your energy back to the grid and hence increasing your payback period.

 To calculate the ideal solar power system size, you need to identify what your daily energy usage is.
 You can find this on your electricity bill usually labelled as average daily usage.

-This figure is your usage for the whole day (day and night), the next step is to identify what portion of this your energy you use during the day.
-For example if your average daily use is 40kW and you use 40% during the day, this equates 16kW of use during the day.
-So in this scenario we would look at 4kW to 5kW solar power system.
+This figure is your usage for the whole day (day and night), the next step is to identify what portion of this energy you use during the day.
+For example, if your average daily use is 40kW and you use 40% during the day, this equates 16kW of use during the day.
+So in this scenario, we would look at 4-5kW solar power system.